 Navigating on Tour

-Each day we will provide you with a route map with the day's ride highlighted route.
+At breakfast each day we will make the "Master Route Map" available so you can highlight your map for the day's ride.
 Of course, we also mark the route every day with our signature chalk dust arrows.
 Our arrows make navigating very easy—you may never need to look at the map!
 The arrows also allow you to ride at your own pace.
 There is no need to "keep up" with the group—this is your ride!

 But what if it rains?
 What happens to the arrows?
 In a light rain, the arrows actually "set up" and become more permanent.
 In a heavy rain, they do wash away.
 If that happens, we'll re-group to cycle together for those who want to continue cycling while those who prefer to stay dry can shuttle.

 The van carries luggage and supports cyclists.
 It also has water, fruit and snacks.
 Though the van has snacks, we encourage you to stop and enjoy markets and find your own favorite local specialty.

 We have carefully chosen all of our accommodations for their charm and location.
 They are typically small, family run hotels that offer you a glimpse into the local culture.

 We prefer hotels near interesting sites in the center of town located along the best cycling route in the area.
 Because many of the hotels are small not all of the rooms will be exactly the same.
 We keep this in mind and do our best to distribute rooms fairly by the end of the tour.
 Our itinerary lists our primary hotels.
 On rare occasions, listed hotels are subject to change.